| Title: | Input/Output 'SomaScan' Data |

 group for studies or provide any metrics for SomaScan data in general.

-parsed via read_adat()
+a soma_adat parsed via read_adat() containing

 192 samples (see below for breakdown of sample type).
 There are 5318